henrikdvn/CRSocket/paper/paper.md

 Current approaches to digital tasks are either based on self-administration or on handing over pre-configured devices to the participants.
 Controlling tasks from a separate device can help meet some of the challenges mentioned above by enabling a bigger toolbox related to motivation, preparation and individual task adaption, based on researchers' ability to engage with and understand the participants.

-Although the component was originally designed for lab experiments, it may also contribute to improved measurement quality and the creation of novel tablet tasks for other purposes, including settings where testers are not located in the same room but are able to communicate in other ways, eg. via video channels.
+Although the component was originally designed for lab experiments, it may also contribute to improved measurement quality and the creation of novel tablet tasks for other purposes, including settings where testers are not located in the same room but are able to communicate in other ways, e.g. via video channels.

 # Architecture